tobylanser/FlapJack/README.md

 # bulk-RNA-seq-user-pipeline
-A bulk RNA seq analysis pipeline run from the command line with embedded from sourced R script
+A bulk RNA seq analysis pipeline run from the command line and sourced R scripts